KrishnaPayyavula/backend-development-skills/docker/README.md

 Docker containers that run on Docker Engine:

-Standard: Docker created the industry standard for containers, so they could be portable anywhere
+Standard: Docker created the industry standard for containers, so they could be portable anywhere.

-Lightweight: Containers share the machine’s OS system kernel and therefore do not require an OS per application, driving higher server efficiencies and reducing server and licensing costs
+Lightweight: Containers share the machine’s OS system kernel and therefore do not require an OS per application, driving higher server efficiencies and reducing server and licensing costs.

-Secure: Applications are safer in containers and Docker provides the strongest default isolation capabilities in the industry
+Secure: Applications are safer in containers and Docker provides the strongest default isolation capabilities in the industry.